Cavs Rumors: Latest Buzz on LeBron James, Kawhi Leonard Trade and More

 Kendrick Perkins: Future Trade Asset?

-When you're in the Cavs position and have few trade assets of value you have to get creative.
-Like somehow turning 33-year-old Kendrick Perkins into someone that could be involved in a deal down the road.
+When you're in the Cavs' position and have few trade assets of value, you have to get creative.
+Like somehow turning 33-year-old Kendrick Perkins into someone who could be involved in a deal down the road.

 That's exactly what Koby Altman is attempting to do, according to Dave McMenamin of ESPN.com.